Count de Werdinsky: Biography

 According to his obituary, his father was killed by a cossack in Russia, at which point he inherited his father's estate and title.
-He attained a degree of Physician in Vienna, but became involved in a revolutionary movement, and was betrayed; as a result, he lost his property, leaving him without an income, and was forced to escape the county disguised as a shepherd.
-He lived in Spain, before returning to Austria, believing it safe to return, but was unable to recover his property.
+He attained a degree of a Physician in Vienna, but became involved in a revolutionary movement, and was betrayed; as a result, he lost his property, leaving him without an income, and was forced to escape the county disguised as a shepherd.
+He lived in Spain, before returning to Austria, believing it was safe to return, but was unable to recover his property.
 According to his own account from his 1844 trial, he had been forced to leave Poland in 1830/1 due to his resistance to Russian occupation.

 In 1835, as a result of arguments leading to challenges for a duel between Werdinsky and other persons, several reports were published in London newspapers on the subject.
 As a result, Werdinsky's status as a Polish nobleman, as his claim to have been a Polish officer was called into question.
 A request was made to publish a 'caution to the public' concerning Werdinsky in the Times:

 In 1837, in London, England he was imprisoned due to a debt of £11 10 shillings.
 He was found bankrupt in 1844 during a trial; in 1844 a case was brought on behalf of an Esther Elizabeth Atlee who it was claimed had been defrauded by Werdinsky into giving him £2000, by misrepresenting himself, and entering into her affections.

 Adolphe de Werdinsky was involved in several cases and investigations in England involving violence against women: he was also charged with sexual violation of a twelve-year-old girl whilst in prison in 1844, but the case was not pursued; also an assault of a female servant in 1845, the accusation did not proceed to a formal indictment; he had also been arrested in 1835 for an indecent assault, which was dismissed as being a case of impersonation.
 In 1847 an argument of the cleaning of shoes led to a charge of physical assault against his landlady, a Mrs. Cundy.

 He also took an interest in a patent of Sir James Anderson, 1st Baronet, and a William Fenton, Part 7 of Patent 11273.), relating to the use of gun cotton (xyloidine) in a type of internal combustion engine.